opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 - *Reload data* to get the current data of a layer with remote sources.
 - *Show feature list* to show all the layer's features in the identification list.

+Additionally, you have the option to adjust the layer opacity for each individual layer using the "Opacity" slider.

 ## Sort layer features
 :material-monitor: Desktop preparation